 This session will address a strategy and structure for changing behavior and culture and include a practical example used in a federal agency’s workplace.
 Participants will learn:

-1. the role of the 5 Cs (Commitment, Communication, Content ,Consequences and Continuity) and how they contribute to an inclusive culture;
+1. the role of the 5 Cs (Commitment, Communication, Content [related to learning experiences],Consequences and Continuity) and how they contribute to an inclusive culture;

 2. a model for delivering workplace training to maximize its impact: it must matter to participants, be simple to understand and apply, and must stick (be sustained beyond the immediate impact of class or online learning experiences);